binaris/functions-examples/five-minute-serverless-backend/README.md

 This will create a configuration file `binaris.yml` and source file `function.js`.

-For the sake of this tutorial, we'll build the simplest posible backend to convert strings to upper case.
+For the sake of this tutorial, we'll build the simplest possible backend to convert strings to upper case.
 Let's edit the source code for our function:

 ```diff
 > function.js